Postpone past tense

 • If you are not feeling well, you have, for example, a toothache, it is better to postpone this meeting to a later date, otherwise everything can fail.
 (Present Simple)

-Along with postpone, words are popular imagine and ice.
+Along with postpone, words are popular get out and pop.

 Verbs by letter: r, d, u, c, m, p, b, w, h, a, e, g, s, q, j, l, t, f, o, n, k, i, v, y, z.